Mary Chong

 CHONG Foong-Fong Mary

-Dr Chong’s main research is on Maternal and Child Nutrition.
+Dr Chong’s research centers on Maternal and Child Health, with a particular focus on diet and lifestyle behaviours.
 Trained as a clinical dietitian, she attained her PhD at the University of Oxford, U.K. and is currently Associate Professor at the Saw Swee Hock School of Public Health, National University of Singapore.
-She is also Principal Investigator at the Singapore Institute for Clinical Sciences, A*STAR.

-She is the Nutrition Lead for the Growing Up in Singapore Towards Healthy Outcomes (GUSTO) study, a mother-offspring cohort study in Singapore and is involved in two pre-conception studies, SPRESTO and NiPPeR.
+She is the Nutrition Lead for the Growing Up in Singapore Towards Healthy Outcomes (GUSTO) study, a mother-offspring cohort study in Singapore and contributes to two pre-conception studies, SPRESTO and NiPPeR.

-She has been invited to speak at national and international conferences and has published over 180 papers in peer-reviewed journals.
-She is currently a member of the Advisory Panel on Parenting for the Ministry of Social and Family development.
+She has been invited to speak at national and international conferences and has published over 230 peer-reviewed papers.
+She currently serves on the Advisory Panel on Parenting for the Ministry of Social and Family development

 Affiliation